civo/kubernetes-marketplace/openfaas/post_install.md

 ## Obtain access

-The OpenFaaS gateway has been made available through a `LoadBalancer` on port 80 on each node through the use of a Host Port.
-This is a feature of `k3s`.
+The OpenFaaS gateway has been made available through a `NodePort` on port `31112` on each node.

 * Go to your Civo dashboard, click Kubernetes and then your OpenFaaS Cluster.

 Look for the DNS entry that you find there, it may look something like `6c1c1646-25cf-44f0-9bd5-53ee35cd7c84.k8s.civo.com`

+This DNS record which points at each of the nodes in your cluster.

 * Set the following URL: